Gurkirat155/Liquity-V2-Governance-Self-fuzzing/SelfFuzzing/SelfInvariants.md

 10. On resetting the allocations the allocated lqty should be zero
 11. After a initiaive wins it bold amt should increase and if it fails than bold doesn't increase
 12. When claimed the from the V1 then the lqty or lusd should increase
+13. Users should not be allowed to register before 2 epochs `Governance: registration-not-yet-enabled`
+14. Users should not be able register initiative

 NOTE:-
 no no this `IUserProxy(governance.deriveUserProxyAddress(user)).staked();` means that `allocatedLqty + unallcoatedLqty` both where as `governance.userStates[randomUser].allocatedLQTY` means only allocated lqty.